 Participants shall be paired off for each round according to the numerical order determined by the drawing of lots during the weigh-in.
 The drawing of lots must be conducted in public.
-The Heracles software shall be used for the weigh-in and management of all international competitions entered in the FILA calendar.
+The Heracles software FILA competition management system shall be used for the weigh-in and management of all international competitions entered in the FILA calendar.

-If the Heracles software cannot be used, numbered tokens corresponding to the number of wrestlers who underwent a medical examination must be enclosed in an urn, a bag or any other similar object.
+If the Heracles software FILA competition management system cannot be used, numbered tokens corresponding to the number of wrestlers who underwent a medical examination must be enclosed in an urn, a bag or any other similar object.
 If a different system is used, it must be clear.